Last Updated on April 4, 2026 by Luis Cooper

 Functionality:

-The Forerunner 35 provides the essentials and a few great luxury features, as many users previously said.
+As many users previously said, the Forerunner 35 provides the essentials and a few great luxury features.

-Therefore, in addition to the hardware that is already present, such as the optical pulse rate monitor, accelerometer, and GPS satellite technology, you also have the option to connect a chest-strapped heart rate sensor, a bicycling speed, a foot pod, and cadence sensor.
+Therefore, in addition to the hardware already present, such as the optical pulse rate monitor, accelerometer, and GPS satellite technology, you also have the option to connect a chest-strapped heart rate sensor, a bicycling speed sensor, a foot pod, and a cadence sensor.

-You receive the essential features of a GPS watch in terms of software, including GPS monitoring, pace, altitude, circuit training, automatic or manual laps, respiratory rate, pulse rate zones, rhythm, and cadence.
+You receive the essential features of a GPS watch in software, including GPS tracking, pace, altitude, circuit training, automatic or manual laps, respiratory rate, pulse rate zones, rhythm, and cadence.

 LiveTrack, Vo2, and Automatic Pause are included.